LemonBoy/ldm/README.md

 Callbacks
 ---------
-To execute a script after a device is mounted/unmounted just edit ldm.c and point CALLBACK__PATH to your script/program (must be +x), it will be executed with the action performed (mount/unmount) and the mountpoint as arguments respectively.
+To execute a script after a device is mounted/unmounted just edit ldm.c and point CALLBACK_PATH to your script/program (must be +x), it will be executed with the action performed (mount/unmount) and the mountpoint as arguments respectively.

 Blacklisting
 ------------
-If you don't want ldm to automount a certain device just slap its uuid into the blacklist.h and recompile ldm.
-It's easy as it sounds.
+If you don't want ldm to automount a certain device just write a fstab entry for it, specifying the `noauto` option.

 Install
 -------